simpletoimplement/runkit7-runkit7/README.md

 Changes to the internal representation of `HashTable`s require a lot of code changes.

-Notes on the new implementation of `HashTable`s:

 Miscellaneous notes on differences betwen PHP5 and PHP7
 -	zend opcode, opline, and zend_functions have changed in PHP7.
 -	Stack frame layout has changed.
 -	Reflection data structures changed.
 -	And so on: https://wiki.php.net/phpng-upgrading (Upgrading extensions from PHP5 to PHP7)
--	https://github.com/php/php-src/blob/PHP-7.0.0/UPGRADING - Describes changes to PHP that can be seen by PHP programmers.
+-	https://github.com/php/php-src/blob/PHP-7.0/UPGRADING - Describes changes to PHP that can be seen by PHP programmers.
 (E.g. backwards incompatible changes, deprecated functionality, new language features, etc.)

 ### FURTHER WORK

 Things to do in the near future:

 -   Fix bugs related to edge cases of function and method manipulation
--   See if constant manipulation in the same file can be fixed, e.g. by recompiling functions using those constants.
+-   See if constant manipulation in the same file can be fixed, e.g. by recompiling functions using those constants, or by patching php-src.
     It was broken because php7 compiler inlines the constants automatically in the generated opcodes.
+-	PHP 7.1 testing
+-	Windows testing

 Things to do after that: